russell-j-boag/russell-j-boag.github.io/tutorial_joint_ddm_pmwg.md

 Here we pass our factor levels to `expand_grid()` to generate a factorial combination of all subjects, stimuli, and speed-accuracy cue conditions.

-Note that your empirical data should also be in a similarly tidy format with column names and factor levels that match those in your likelihood function.
+Note that your empirical data should also be in a similarly tidy format with column names and factor levels that match those in your likelihood function. **If you already have empirical data in a tidy format, you do not need to create a separate design matrix here, since this info is already contained in the first few columns of your data**.
+In other words, `design$t1` is equivalent to `data$t1 %>% select(subject, stim, cond1)`).

 #### Create a vector of parameter names